Puxi

 Puxi (浦西 (Pǔxī), Shanghainese Phu^{上}-shi^{平}, lit "Huangpu West Bank") is the historic center of Shanghai, China, and remains the home of approximately 48% of Shanghai's residents in an area of 288 km^{2}.
 Puxi is distinguished from Pudong to its east, which is separated from it by the Huangpu River.
-Despite the growing importance of Pudong's Lujiazui area, Puxi remains Shanghai's cultural, residential and commercial center.

 Administratively, Puxi consists of a number of districts including Yangpu, Hongkou, Putuo, Changning, Xuhui, Jing'an and Huangpu.

 Culture and entertainment

-Puxi is, along with Pudong, the entertainment and cultural center of Shanghai.

-Puxi has the most emblematic shopping centers and cultural centers.
-The main shopping centers (including East Nanjing Pedestrian Road, Central Huaihai Road, Qipu Road Apparel City, and Xujiahui), the major bar streets (Hengshan, Maoming, and Julu Roads), the Shanghai Zoo and cultural centers such as The Bund, the Shanghai Grand Theatre, and the Shanghai Museum are all located in Puxi.

-On the other hand, Pudong has the most emblematic parks and skyscrapers.
-For instance, the biggest park in all of Shanghai, the Century Park, is located in Pudong.
-Shanghai Disneyland Park is too located in Pudong.
-Pudong also has the tallest skyscrapers such as the Oriental Pearl Tower, the Shanghai World Financial Center and the Shanghai Tower (the tallest skyscraper in Shanghai).
+The Shanghai Zoo and cultural centers including the The Bund, the Shanghai Grand Theatre, and the Shanghai Museum are in Puxi, as are Century Park, Shanghai Disneyland Park the Oriental Pearl Tower, the Shanghai World Financial Center and the Shanghai Tower (the tallest skyscraper in Shanghai).